In this article, we will discuss Capstan and Turret Lathes and It’s Types, Parts, and Difference between capstan and turret lathe.

-- This machine has no tailstock, but in its place, a hexagonal turret is mounted on a slide which rests upon the bed.
+- This machine has no tailstock, but in its place, a hexagonal turret is mounted on a slide that rests upon the bed.

-The longitudinal and crossfeed movement of the turret saddle and cross slide are regulated by adjustable stops.
+The longitudinal and crossfeed movement of the turret saddle and cross slide is controlled by adjustable stops.

 These special characteristics of a capstan and turret lathe enable it to perform a series of operations such as: